 All you need to do is make sure that the distance between you and your subject is less than the distance between your subject and the background.

-Another option is to use a longer focal length.
+Another option is to use a longer focal length for full body photos.

 Further reading: The easy way to a beautifully blurry background